AndyGou0126/ddd/daily_easy_english.md

 Are you coming down with a cold?

 I think so.
-I’d better by lots of vitamin C.
+I’d better buy lots of vitamin C.